Accessibility Statement for Earth processes (S309)

 The study materials contain a considerable number of diagrams, graphs and photographs.
 Reading, interpreting and producing examples of these is an important part of the study of this module and is assessed.
 Figure descriptions are provided for all of the key figures.

-You be required to search for, and make use of, third-party material online and this is assessed.
+You will be required to search for, and make use of, third-party material online and this is assessed.
 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.

 This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an End-of-Module Assessment submitted online.